 Under this tiered shareholding structure, our Thai operating entities are each owned by Grabtaxi Holdings (Thailand) Co., Ltd which owns 75% of the shares of our Thai operating entities, with the balance owned by one of our subsidiaries.
 Grabtaxi Holdings (Thailand) Co., Ltd is owned by a Thai entity ("Thai Holding Entity 1") holding over half of the shares of Grabtaxi Holdings (Thailand) Co., Ltd (with the balance primarily owned by an affiliate of our Thai business partner, the Central Group).
 Thai Holding Entity 1 is in turn owned by another Thai entity ("Thai Holding Entity 2") holding over half of the shares of Thai Holding Entity 1 (with the balance primarily owned by one of our subsidiaries).
-Thai Holding Entity 2 is held by a Thai national who is a senior executive of Grab Thailand holding preference shares equivalent to more than half of the total number of shares of Thai Holding Entity 2 (with the balance primarily held by our subsidiary holding ordinary shares equivalent to slightly less than half of the total number of shares of Thai Holding Entity 2).
-For more information, see the section titled "Our Organizational Structure."
-Pursuant to the organizational documents of Thai Holding Entity 2, our rights, which include the quorum for a shareholders meeting requiring our attendance and all shareholder resolutions requiring our affirmative vote, enable us to control our Thai operating entities and consolidate the financial results of these operating entities in our financial statements in accordance with IFRS.
+Thai Holding Entity 2 is held by a Thai national who is a senior executive of Grab Thailand holding preference shares equivalent to more than half of the total number of shares of Thai Holding Entity 2 (with the balance primarily held by our subsidiary holding ordinary shares equivalent to slightly less than half of the total number of shares of Thai Holding Entity 2, our rights, which include the quorum for a shareholders meeting requiring our attendance and all shareholder resolutions requiring our affirmative vote, enable us to control our Thai operating entities and consolidate the financial results of these operating entities in our financial statements in accordance with IFRS.
 The preference shares of Thai Holding Entity 2 have limited rights to the return of liquidation proceeds upon the liquidation of the companies.
 The preference shares of Thai Holding Entity 1 have limited rights to dividends and distributions.
 The non-controlling interests of relevant Thai shareholders are accounted for in our financial statements.
-We have also recently set up another three Thai holding entities adopting a similar tiered shareholding structure for the purposes of, in the near future, primarily holding our financial services business and GrabRewards, which are now held under the tiered shareholding structure of Grabtaxi Holdings (Thailand) Co., Ltd.
+We have also recently set up another three Thai holding entities adopting a similar tiered shareholding structure for the purposes of, in the near future, primarily holding our financial services business and GrabRewards, which are now held under the tiered shareholding structure of Grabtaxi Ho